bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Beginners-Guide-To-Python.md

       print(“Old Man: Summuh and Spich Atip?
 You must mean the Pita Chips and Hummus”) print(“You: Pita…chips…humus, what power do those have?”) print(“Old Man: Pretty simple kid, their organic…”)
-      #Now let’s clear the screen
+      #Now let's clear the screen
-      os.system('clear’)
+      os.system('clear')
       print(“YOU WON!!!”)

 There you have it, a pretty simple choose your own ending story.
 You can make it as complex or uncomplex as you like.

 ### 2. TEXT ENCODER

 Ever make secret messages as a kid?
 I used to.
-Anyways, here’s the way you can make a program to encode messages!
-It’s pretty simple.
-First things first, let’s get the message the user wants to encode, we’ll use input() for that:
+Anyways, here's the way you can make a program to encode messages!
+It's pretty simple.
+First things first, let's get the message the user wants to encode, we'll use input() for that:

     message = input(“Message you would like encoded: “)

 Now we need to split that string into a list of characters, this part is a bit more complicated.

-    #We’ll make a function, so we can use it later
+    #We'll make a function, so we can use it later
     def split(x):
       return (char for char in x)
-    #now we’ll call this function with our text
+    #now we'll call this function with our text
     L_message = message.lower() #This way we can lower any of their input encode = split(l_message)